 Which bomber is best?

-The RSD Lite Pilot Bomber is a good choice when it comes to recreating this look.
+The SD-1 Bomber Jacket is a good choice when it comes to recreating this look.
 Turn it’s airforce styling on its head by playing into the rocker look.
 The multiple zips and pockets included in the design add a little edge – plus what girl doesn’t want more pockets for all her essentials?

 Going ‘out out’